cfpb/sbl-project/features/features.md

 The CFPB shared data filing platform landing page will be the first place a user lands before they have logged in to use the filing platform.
 Once the filer is logged in and have successfully completed their user profile they will be directed to the SBL or HMDA filing apps to file their data.

 ### User stories
+- [x] As a filer, I want to create a shared user profile across CFPB data filing platforms, so that I can more easily manage my filings.
 - [x] As a filer, I want to be able to go to a website and log in to my existing account, so I can access the filing system.
-- [x] As a filer, I want to be able to create a Login.gov account and assign my own password, so that I can start the registration and filing process with minimal hurdles.
-- [x] As a filer, I would like to access the CFPB's filing platform with my Login.gov credentials, so that I can trust that my information is secure.
-- [x] As a filer, I want to create a shared user profile across CFPB data filing platforms, so that I can more easily manage my filings.
 - [x] As a filer, I want to know how to get help with setting up my account, so that I can access the filing platform.

 ### Technical requirements